queryluke/masseffect-5e-data/data/edges/FS_assault.md

       value: 2
 type: fighting-styles
 ---
-When you make a Burst Fire attack, the DC of the saving throw is 17.
+When you make a Burst Fire attack, increase the DC by 2.